balls99dotexe/Discord-Nuke-Bot/README.md

 # Discord-Nuke-Bot
-A simple scripts in java that nukes a given server with a given token
+A simple script in java that nukes a given server with a given token

+Standalone jar is located in the Jar folder

 Run the standalone jar in a terminal with java 8 or above